Market Basket Analysis with Oracle Machine Learning and Oracle Analytics

 We could go on now analyzing all these relationships.
 But the other question is: how it is done in backend?

-I created a data model using Data Modeler tool, which is part of Oracle Analytics and I came up with the following model:
+I created a data model using the Data Modeler tool, which is part of Oracle Analytics and I came up with the following model:

 In the model above, I have imported Frequent Itemset model view and Associations Rules model view as Fact tables.

-Model has been created using Data Modeler tool, Model Administration Tool is used only for data model visualization.
+The model has been created using Data Modeler tool, Model Administration Tool is used only for data model visualization.